theHsEdition/PatrickHanus.com/_drafts/2017-11-02-pay-off-your-student-loads-in-2-years.md

 * **Reapply to scholarships**.
 Oftentimes you'll end up with one-time scholarships that are only good for a year.
 Apply to scholarships every year to make sure you're
 * **Negotiate with the admissions office.** If you are really close to being able to paying in full for a semester, you can reason with the admissions offic and they have the inside information on new scholarships, available funds.

-### After Graduation:
+### After Graduation: Make More, Spend Less - A Modern Peasant's Lifestyle

+I recently heard Pete the Planner speak and he talked about the dangers of what he refers to as "Lifestyle Creep."
+This is where you start to make more money and slowly scale your lifestyle to match.
+This is why people never get out of debt.
+This is why people feel like they are always drowning.
+To counter this, here's my approach.
+Every year the goal should be how to cut costs:

-- Never eat out, never drink out.
+Never eat out, never drink out.
 This sounds depressing, but it's true.
 No matter how you shake it, eating out is a luxary and is one of the biggest ways people waste money.
 You have to remember that this is a temporary pain that will pass and once you pay off your loans you can eat, drink and be merry.

-- Work a second job.
+Work a second job.
 From what I hear alot of peole are doing this, but it's important to not just get any job.
 You want to find a job that allows you to get the best return for your time.
 If I had gotten a different job, I could make way more moeny, buy I decided to start a company with a friend of mine, helping businesses with their websites and their marketing.
 We brought in about $7k in our first year, it might not seem like much but it was good money and that was money that I could put towards my loans.
 I also see this as an investment, to make way more money in the future.

-### Make More, Spend Less - A Modern Peasant's Lifestyle

-I recently heard Pete the Planner speak and he talked about the dangers of what he refers to as "Lifestyle Creep."
-This is where you start to make more money and slowly scale your lifestyle to match.
-This is why people never get out of debt.
-This is why people feel like they are always drowning.
-To counter this, here's my approach.
-Every year the goal should be how to cut costs:
+Sweat the Small Stuff: Walk to work
+It’s not about winning the lottery or finding 100 dollar bills on the street, it’s really a constant flow of small sacrifices that result in a big difference over a long period of time.

 _Cheaper Rent_
 I found cheaper rent for my second year in a crappier apartment, but it knocked $130 off my bill each month.